I tried text-based development with Godot, a game engine well-suited for collaborative development with LLMs

 const SCREEN_WIDTH = 360

-const REACTION_ZONE = 360.0 # Reacts when the ball is above this Y coordinate
+const REACTION_ZONE = 360.0 # React when ball is above this Y coordinate

 # AI settings